sonaalPradeep/Arduino_IOT_Dustbin/README.md

 ### Scope for possible upgrades

-* Using a GSM, Wifi module would make it more convinient, so that the app needn't always be connected to the bluetooth module.
+* Using a GSM, Wifi module would make it more convenient, so that the app needn't always be connected to the bluetooth module.
 Using an RF module would give it longer range, but requires a line of sight.
 * A seperate app, which would eventually lead to ways for further development.

 ### Conclusions